docsforadobe/docsforadobe.dev/docs/contributing/style-guide.md

 - The addition of the `Parameters` section, including a table of parameters
 - The use of `Returns` in lieu of `Type` for the method's returned type.

+For all parameters & property tables, **please include the type of each parameter / property!**

 === "Template"